Education Taxes And Levies Imposed On Schools In The State Will Be Abolished. Completed

 An Executive Order abolishing various fees being collected by some principals, Head teachers and other school officials in Ekiti State was on Wednesday signed by the Ekiti State Governor, Kayode Fayemi.

-Read More: Leadership.ng
+Read More: The Nation

 • Fayemi signs executive order for free education in Ekiti